My OHSU Heart Story - by Susan

-When I met the team that included Dr. Craig Broberg and Dr. Joseph Weiss, it went fabulously.
+When I met the team that included Dr. Craig Broberg, it went fabulously.
 They were very friendly, and had read my records and history.
 I found them knowledgeable, professional and excited about working with me.

 Though they monitored me closely, I knew I would have to have my heart valve replaced eventually.
 Six years after I moved here, I needed to have my valve replaced.
 The Melody valve replacement was a non-invasive option.
 I was nervous.
 It took me two weeks to decide whether or not to go with the Melody valve replacement, or to have the open heart surgery.
 I spent two weeks researching the Melody valve, getting my family's advice and talking to Dr. Burch about the procedure.
 I appreciated Dr. Burch's patience: He answered all my questions and didn't rush me through anything.